You can use the local command-line interface (CLI) to order agents and Workload Security

 Integer.
 Sets the

-value can be used to uniquely identify an agent.
-The value
+externalid value.
+This value can be used to uniquely identify an agent.
+The value can be accessed

 "externalid:123" |